Kelmain/lego/README.md

-Create a image classifaction with Lego bricks for a  school  hackathon
+Create a image classifaction with Lego bricks for the Wild Code School  hackathon